Deployment guide

 The main advantage of this method is that the distributed public key stays the same even with new nodes coming in.
 That can be useful when the distributed public key is embedded inside the application using drand, and hence is difficult to update.

 Setting up the new members: The new members need the current group file to proceed.
-Check how to get the group file in the Deployment section.
+Check how to get the group file in the Deployment (opens new window) section.

 A new member can synchronize with a chain before joining.
-This can be done by anyone, and does not require resharing to have started.
+This can be done by anyone that is allowlisted by the other nodes, and does not require resharing to have started.

 drand follow --sync-nodes <coordinator> --chain-hash <chain hash>